drupal-mentoring/future-of-mentoring/README.md

 ### Drupal Association support

 Note:
+At DrupalCons sprints and mentoring are linked.
+In Bogotá 2015:
 - documented *all* of the sprint planning tasks
-- DA staff implementing sprint planning tasks
+- DA staff began implementing sprint planning tasks for LA
 - Financial support: sprint task cards, stickers, lunch, (more) signs, booth